Asian Banking School Logo

 Head of Authorisations, Payments and Digital Assets, Financial Conduct Authority (FCA)

-Val is an experienced regulator who has worked with new financial services firms for the last ten years, focusing on banking, insurance, payments, and now digital assets.
+Val is an experienced regulator who has worked with new financial services firms for the last ten years, focusing on banking, insurance, payments and now digital assets.
 Val helped design and implement the New Bank Start Up Unit, a joint endeavour between the FCA and Prudential that changed the way in which new banks come to market.
 During her career, she has led a number of regulatory change programmes and led the work on the UK’s Temporary Permissions Regime to transition the formerly passported EEA firms into the UK, providing continuity and certainty to their UK customers.
 More recently Val has overseen the transition of cryptoasset firms into the world of regulation.
 Val lives in the north-east of Scotland and is one of the co-heads of the FCA’s Scotland Office.

 Kate Ramsay